RSCP-China/-/README.md

 ## Using the Application

 1. Upload Production Orders and Resources CSV files

-2. Adjust optimization weights in the sidebar:
+2. Configure Optimization Settings in the sidebar:
+   - Adjust optimization weights:
-   - Minimize Total Makespan
+     * Minimize Total Makespan
-   - Prioritize Due Dates
+     * Prioritize Due Dates
-   - Maximize Resource Utilization
+     * Maximize Resource Utilization
-   - Minimize Setup Times
+     * Minimize Setup Times
+   - Set batching parameters:
+     * Specify time window (in days) for batching similar orders
+     * Orders with same part number within the window will be combined

 3. Click "Generate Schedule" to create the production schedule

-4. Review the schedule and analysis
+4. Review schedule and analysis across different tabs:
+   - Schedule Tab:
+     * View complete schedule with batched orders
+     * Expand batched orders (prefixed with "BATCH_") to see details
+     * See original orders, total quantities, and combined times
+   - Visualization Tab:
+     * Select date range to filter the heat map view
+     * Analyze work center loads for specific periods
+     * View summary statistics for the selected timeframe
+   - Analysis Tab:
+     * Check late orders and utilization statistics
+     * Review setup time analysis and makespan

 5. Download the optimized schedule as CSV

 ## Schedule Analysis Features